Output Service Recommendations

 Before selecting the Enable Automatic Updates option:

-- Go to C:\Program Files (x86)\Printer Properties Pro\Printer Installer Client on the Service Client machine.
+- Go to C:\Program Files (x86)\Printer Properties Pro\Printer Installer Client on the Service Agent machine.

 - Copy the service folder (e.g., service-output-management).